astronomy-commons/lsdb/docs/getting-started.rst

     See :doc:`margins tutorial section </tutorials/margins>` for more.

+For a detailed crossmatching example, see :doc:`the crossmatching tutorial </tutorials/pre_executed/crossmatching>`.

+.. _computing:

 Computing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 We've now planned the crossmatch lazily, but it still hasn't been actually performed.
 To load the data and run
 the workflow we'll call the :func:`lsdb.catalog.Catalog.compute` method, which will perform all the tasks and
-return the result as a pandas DataFrame with all the computed values.
+return the result as a ``NestedFrame`` with all the computed values.
+For more on ``NestedFrame`` (an extension
+of the Pandas DataFrame) see the :doc:`NestedFrame tutorial section </tutorials/pre_executed/nestedframe>`.

 .. code-block:: python